ssbeefeater/react-typed/README.md

 #### Documentation

-React-typed support all official options that you can find [here](http://www.mattboldt.com/typed.js/docs/).
+React-typed supports all official options that you can find [here](http://www.mattboldt.com/typed.js/docs/).
-But also support some extra prop:
+But also supports some extra props:

 | propType  | required | default  | description |